Deon Tedder

 Deon T. Tedder is an American attorney and politician.
-He is a member of the Democratic party and Co-Chair of the South Carolina chapter of Future Caucus.
+He is a member of the Democratic party.

 Political career

 Tedder is a member of the South Carolina Senate representing District 42.
 Tedder serves on the Senate Judiciary, Fish Game and Forestry, Family and Veterans' Services, Corrections and Penology and Medical Affairs Committees.

 2020 House of Representatives Election

 In June 2020, Tedder defeated Jeff Wilder in the Democratic Primary and James Johnson in the Primary runoff.
 He defeated Libertarian Rodney Travis in the general election and became a member of the South Carolina House of Representatives representing District 109 until 2024.

 He served on the House Education and Public Works Committee and the Operations and Management Committee and as Treasurer of the South Carolina Legislative Black Caucus.

 Tedder had a bill passed supporting historically Black colleges and universities (HBCUs), and supported clean energy and electric vehicle technology.
 He opposed a bail reform bill, which he said would create 'a violation of due process'.

 Tedder joined House members Todd Rutherford and Roger Kirby in forming the Freedom Caucus of South Carolina, in contrast to the conservative SC Freedom Caucus.